open-orchestra/open-orchestra/app/Resources/doc/dev/draft/OpenOrchestraDownload.md

 ## Load the fixtures
 In the symfony project directory `/var/www/openorchestra`

-    php app/console doctrine:mongo:fixture:load -env=prod
+    php app/console doctrine:mongo:fixture:load --env=prod

-Now you can log on `http://admin.openorchestra.dev/login` for the CMS and see the result on `http://demo.openorchestra.dev`.
+Now you can log on `http://admin.openorchestra.dev/login` with username=admin and password=admin for the CMS and see the result on `http://demo.openorchestra.dev`.